← All Neural Networks & Deep Learning modules

 from tensorflow.keras.optimizers import SGD

-AI anchor — one algorithm trains them all Gradient descent (and close cousins like Adam) trains essentially every neural network in production — image models, recommenders, and language models with hundreds of billions of weights.
-The scale is staggering but the loop is exactly this one: forward, loss, gradient, step.
-Choosing the learning rate (and its schedule) is one of the most consequential knobs a practitioner sets; you just felt why.
+AI anchor — a single optimization algorithm trains every modern network Gradient descent — and its widely-used variants such as Adam — trains essentially every neural network in production: image models, recommendation systems, and language models with hundreds of billions of parameters.
+The scale is large, but the loop is identical to the one demonstrated here: forward pass, loss, gradient, update.
+The selection of the learning rate (and its schedule) is one of the most consequential hyperparameters in deep-learning practice, as the activity above illustrates directly.

 Check your understanding